rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ### Fury of Dracula
 We won unexpectedly!!
 It's hard and brutal and you have to get lucky but it's so thematic and excellent.
 ### Legends of Andor
-p solid co-op.
+P solid co-op.
 I like the campaign and how it telegraphs that you need to team up.
 ### Liberatores
 This game needs to tell you not to spend all your money.
+Besides that I'm interested in playing again!
-### pandemic Legacy Season 2
+### Pandemic Legacy Season 2
 It's reverse pandemic!
 But also it's a completely different game!
 ### Ravine
 Felt a bit too easy because we didn't go mad.
 Was it luck?
 I can see how it could get silly but it needs more enforcing.
 ### INIS
 We messed up the rules a bit and it took a long time but it's very interesting!
 Very swingy in terms of how easy it is to lose your lead when other players realize you're ahead.
 But I guess that's the point?
 ### Mochiju
-Cute little game that has a bunch more to it than meets the eye.
+Cute little card drafting game that has a bunch more to it than meets the eye.
+Or maybe it doesn't?
-### karmaka
+### Karmaka
 Super super solid and simple.
-Eric managed to be much better than me at it also!
+It seems like you can definitely get good at it if you played a lot.
 ### Hab & Gut
 Such an amazing stock game.
-It's really perfect and I need to mine it for ideas.
+It's really platonically perfect and I need to mine it for ideas.
 ### Chameleon
-This game is Ghost and not Traitor and it needs to be Traitor really badly.
+This game is based off the folk game Ghost and not the folk game Traitor and it needs to be Traitor really badly.
 It's so close!
 It's v well executed though.
 ### Memoarr
 It's Memory but with just enough mechanics to make it engaging!
 Good drinking game.
 ### Witness
 It was everything I wanted it to be.
 Love the ramp up in difficulty and really want to play more!
 ### Tiefe Taschen
 Whoah this game is brilliant.
-DIdn't take too long, had surprising dynamics even with so few mechanics!
+Didn't take too long, had surprising dynamics even with so few mechanics!
 ### The Grizzled
 So hard!!
 I love the art and the fact that the people are real (and related to the game designers!)
 ### Gaia Project